brend3n/Crimes/README.md

-### Theft crime analysis in and around the city of Orlando, Florida
+### Theft crime network analysis in and around the city of Orlando, Florida